alext/munin_plugins/README.md

 This parses the router's web interface to graph the chosen wireless channel and the number of connected clients.

+It also includes an uptime graph because the uptime values reported by the snmp interface seem to be way off.

 This follows the convention of snmp plugins where the symlink is expected to include the host to monitor between the double underscore.